-5/11/2018Maryland, Virginia Schools Deal With Disgraced Camera Company
+5/11/2018Maryland, Virginia Schools Continue With School Bus Cameras

-School bus camera company enmeshed in federal corruption scandal rebrands itself to continue doing business with local governments.
+The apparent successor of a school bus camera company enmeshed in federal corruption scandal continues doing business with local governments.

 The Federal Bureau of Investigations continues to unravel the corruption scandal that has thus far brought two felony guilty pleas related to the multi-million-dollar school bus camera bribery scandal in Dallas, Texas.
 In October, FBI agents raided the Dallas office of Force Multiplier Solutions and the home of its CEO, Robert Leonard, gathering evidence of how the firm paid off the head of Dallas County Schools.
 The goal was to make millions from a deal that instead brought down the entire school system.

-Several Washington, DC area school systems continue to do business with the troubled company, which has rebranded itself as BusPatrol to avoid association with the ongoing scandal.
-BusPatrol is headquartered at the same Lorton, Virginia, address as Force Multiplier, and the company's leadership team remains more or less the same -- minus Leonard.
+Several Washington, DC area school systems continue to do business BusPatrol, a company legally distinct from Force Multiplier Solutions.
+However, BusPatrol is headquartered at the same Lorton, Virginia, address as Force Multiplier, and the company's leadership team remains more or less the same -- minus Leonard.

 On May 31, 2017, Force Multiplier gave up the Virginia business license that had been filed years earlier by Force Multiplier president David Poirier.
-Poirier is now the head of BusPatrol, which registered to do business in July.
-Canadian Derek Vincent, the managing partner of Force Multiplier, became the managing partner of BusPatrol (he then left the company in February).
+Poirier is now the president of BusPatrol, which registered to do business in July.
+Canadian Derek Vincent lists himself in his LinkedIn page as the managing partner of Force Multiplier Solutions (Canada).
+He became the managing partner of BusPatrol and then left the company in February.
 Jean Souliere, president of Force Multiplier Solutions Canada is listed in Canadian business files as the director of BusPatrol Inc.

 Manassas, Virginia, and Montgomery County, Maryland, both signed deals with Force Multiplier.
 Montgomery County has already switched to BusPatrol.
 Manassas officials did not respond to questions about whether its program continues, but the city's deal with Force Multiplier included an escape clause to ensure bus ticketing would always remain profitable.